MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/bitlocker/recovery-service.md

 ## Rotate keys

-When you recover a key, since it's disclosed, Configuration Manager requires the client to rotate the key.
+When you recover a key with the self-service or helpdesk portals, since it's disclosed, Configuration Manager requires the client to rotate the key.
 Rotating the key means that the client generates a new key for BitLocker recovery.
 It then escrows the new key to the [recovery service](recovery-service.md).<!-- 12571609 -->

+> [!NOTE]
+> When you migrate from MBAM, when the device receives a BitLocker management policy from Configuration Manager, it first rotates its key.
+It then sends the new key to the Configuration Manager recovery service.

 ## Next steps